1. Home

 • Form G-1650 must be completed and signed to authorize ACH debit payments.

-• This option is available for all USCIS applications, petitions and requests.
+• This option applies to all USCIS applications, petitions and requests.

 Transition Timeline